FanSiyuan000/VulkanProject-Triangle/README.md

 I have created a new repositories called VukanProject-3D, but I don't know why, when I clone project from github, my local file path of proj. is changing.

 Up to now, it can render a 3D cube with rotation.

+2023/07/26

+Add keyboard controller & camera function, can control the viewsight by using keyboard input.